Monodromy and vanishing cycles for complete intersection curves: The simple braid group

 Thinking of $\beta \in Br_N(S)$ as a collection of $N$ maps $[0,1] \to S$, and hence a singular $1$-chain, one sees that in fact this is a $1$-cycle, and that moreover there is a well-defined {\em cycle map}

 More generally, suppose that the points of $\bp$ are assigned {\em weights} given by a function $\lambda: \bp \to \Z$.
-Let $Br_{N,\lambda}(S)$ denote the subgroup of $Br_N(S)$ consisting of braids that preserve the weight of each $p_i \in \bp$.
+Let $Br_{N,\lambda}(S)$ denote the subgroup of $Br_N(S)$ consisting of braids whose associated permutations preserve the weight function.
 Then there is a {\em weighted cycle map}

 where the strand $[0,1] \to S$ based at $p_i \in \bp$ is weighted by $\lambda(p_i)$ as a singular chain.
 Observe that $\eta_\lambda(P_\alpha) = 0$ for any half-twist along an arc $\alpha$ connecting points of equal weight.